ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth vs. other technologies

 The above taxonomy and threat analysis focus on location tracking tags.
-They are protocol-independent; if a tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.
+They are protocol-independent; if a tag were designed for crowdsourced location tracking using a technology other than Bluetooth, they would still apply.
 The key attributes are the functionalities and physical properties of the accessory from the user’s perspective.
-The accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
+The accessory must be small, not easily discoverable, and able to participate in a crowdsourced location tracking network.

 ## Possible Methods to Circumvent DULT Protocol